 In addition to pausing most collections actions, automated or by Revenue Officer, on all but a few special taxpayers such as those with high incomes, the IRS encourages taxpayers who already are affected by liens and levies to reach out to their IRS contact if the levy in combination with COVID-19 financial hardship is a situation that needs addressing.

 Give us a call to find out more and get going!
 We’re ready to help you get the tax part of your life in order.
-Call us at 866-568-4593 or Start Now by creating a free account.
+Call us at 866-568-4593 or Start Now for free to see your offer amount.

 Join our Newsletter